Home

 12:30pm - 1:30pm and 2:00pm - 3:00pm

-There are many more museums around the Lake Winnipesaukee area.
-Some are small and can be contacted through the various town historical societies.
-Other places on my day trips are also a type of museum.
+Other places on my day trips also fit into this category.
 You can find historical facts at many of these places.
 If you think I should add some to my list use the contact us form to let me know.
 Have fun!